vadimburlakin/dotfiles/README.md

 # Prerequisites

+These dotfiles are created for Macos on Intel.
+After reinstalling OS or getting a new Mac, do this first:

 1. Manually install Xcode from the App Store.
 2. Install command line tools: `xcode-select --install`.
 3. Accept Xcode license agreement: `sudo xcodebuild -license`.